How to avoid bad breath with dentures

 How can we help?

-At Impressions Dental Studio, we love to help our patients maintain optimal oral health and hygiene.
+At Impressions Denture Studio, we love to help our patients maintain optimal oral health and hygiene.
 If you have a question about your oral hygiene habits or life with dentures in general, we encourage you to come in and see us.
 We are happy to provide you with all the information that you need to enjoy a fresh, beautiful smile.

 Our denture clinic offers a comprehensive range of services, including partial dentures, full dentures, implant-supported dentures, immediate dentures, relines and repairs.
 Whether you are considering dentures for the first time, or would like to have your existing dentures adjusted, we can help.